mggg/VoteKit/docs/user/tutorial/3_viz.rst

 .. parsed-literal::

-    tiers: [{'W2'}, {'W1'}, {'C2'}, {'C1'}]
+    tiers: [{'W2'}, {'W1'}, {'C1'}, {'C2'}]
     The Condorcet candidate is: W2

 MDS Plots
 ---------

-One of the coolest features of VoteKit (in the humble opinion of this tutorial author) is that we can create multidimensional scaling (MDS) plots, using different notions of distance between ``PreferenceProfiles``.
+We can create multidimensional scaling (MDS) plots, using different notions of distance between ``PreferenceProfiles``.
 A multidimensional scaling plot (MDS) is a 2D representation of high-dimensional data that attempts to minimize the distortion of the data.
-VoteKit comes with two kinds of distance
-metrics: earth-mover distance and :math:`L_p` distance.
+VoteKit comes with two kinds of distance metrics: earth-mover distance and :math:`L_p` distance.
 You can read about these in the `VoteKit documentation <../../social_choice_docs/scr.html#distances-between-preferenceprofiles>`__.

 Let’s explore how an MDS plot can provide a powerful visualization.